-Concepts within Unit #1 Concepts within Unit #1 Success Criteria for this concept Link to TEKS Success cintena for this concept Learning Math Online TEKS: M.1A, M.1B, M.1C, M.1D, M.1E, M1F, M.1G Demonstrate active listening skills while sharing in the community circle.
+Concepts within Unit #1 Success Criteria for this concept Link to TEKS Establishing a Positive Mathematics Community TEKS: M.1A, M.1B, M.1C, M.1D, M.1E, M1F, M.1G Demonstrate active listening skills while sharing in the community circle.
 Make positive and supportive connections with my peers.
 Engage in circle dialogues using the circle guidelines.
 Share my math ideas and strategies when given a problem during the number sense routine.
 Explain what a Respect Agreement is and why it is created.
 Work in a group to solve a mathematical problem.
 Describe strategies that I can use to solve math problems.
-Provide feedback to by peers using guidelines and a protocol.
+Provide feedback to my peers using guidelines and a protocol.
 Concept #1: Budgeting TEKS: M.2A, M.9F create, modify as needed, and sustain a personal budget based on earnings using the concepts of rate and linear functions. solve personal finance and budgeting problems using rates and linear functions.
 Concept #2: Savings TEKS: M.2A, M.4C, M.9F Generate linear function to model a simple interest problem.
 Use linear functions to analyze types of savings options involving simple interest Graph linear functions to model a simple interest problem.
 Use linear regression to model linear functions involving simple interest Determine a line of best fit for a set of data in a simple interest problem.
 Compare types of savings options involving simple and compound interest.
 Make predictions as it relates to personal finance (i.e., commissions, income, wages, etc.).
 Unit 2: Financial Modeling Estimated Date Range: Sept.
-9- Oct.
-7 Estimated Time Frame: 20 days
+9 - Oct.
+9 Estimated Time Frame: 21 days